 Between 2004 and 2009, Nicola was a Commissioner at the Independent Police Complaints Commission, with particular responsibility for Kent, Sussex, the Ministry of Defence Police and part of the Metropolitan Police.
 From 2001-4 she was a Board Member at the Police Complaints Authority – the organisation that preceded the IPCC and with similar powers.
 Between 1985 and 2001, Nicola was a barrister in private practice and specialised in criminal law.

-The Ombudsman’s office currently has a team of 25 staff spilt into two distinct areas: Referrals and Investigations and Business Management.
+The Ombudsman’s office currently has a team of 25 staff split across two distinct areas: Operations and Business Management.